CoralineAda/ambient_spec/README.md

 # AmbientSpec

-AmbientSpec turns your RSpec specs into ambient music.
-Sweet sounds come from passing examples, and a gong signals a failing spec.
+AmbientSpec turns your RSpec suite into soothing, ambient music.
+Harmonious sounds come from passing examples, and a gong signals a failing spec.

 ## Dependencies